moseschmiedel/bachelor-thesis/text/thesis.typ

 }

 The distance estimation was evaluated with two devices, an anchor and an end node.
-As previously described, the end node periodically sent `Ping_t` packets which the anchor node responded with `AnchorResponse_t` packets which included the RSSI values it measured.
+As previously described, the end node periodically sent `Ping_t` packets, which the anchor node responded with `AnchorResponse_t` packets which included the RSSI values it measured.
 These measurements were taken at different distances.
-At each distance multiple measurements were performed so that the average RSSI value per distance can be calculated to reduce the impact of RSSI variations.
+At each distance, multiple measurements were performed so that the average RSSI value per distance can be calculated to reduce the impact of RSSI variations.
 The measured distances reached from #text_qty(5, "m") to
 #text_qty(50, "m") and were measured with a tape measure.
 The end node and the anchor node were mounted on two wooden poles at approximately
 #text_qty(1.5, "m") above the ground with the antennas parallel to each other.

 To also measure larger distances, the experiment setup was slightly modified.
 Instead of using a tape measure as reference for the distance, the iOS-App "GPS Tracks" @noauthor_gps_2024-1 was used.
-With it the position of the anchor node was recorded as a waypoint.
+With it, the position of the anchor node was recorded as a waypoint.
 All distances of the end node were then measured relative to this waypoint.
 The collection of the RSSI measurements stayed the same.
 This setup was used to measure distances in a range from #text_qty(10, "m") to #text_qty(160, "m").